misterfish/stick/README.md

 you have to decide how you want to deal with that.

 But you have all the tools now to specify exactly how you want it to work.
-Now you have what JS is known for giving you a lot of: freedom.
+This is where JS shines: freedom.

     const Dog = dogProto | mixinPreM (animalProto) | factory | factoryProps (dogProps)
 	const dog1 = Dog | create ({})